 Were you rear-ended in Florida?
 You are not alone.
 Rear-end collisions make up nearly 30% of all serious injury accidents in the United States, and they account for almost 20% of fatalities in two-vehicle accidents.

-If you have been injured in a rear-end collision that was someone else’s fault, Florida rear-end law offers a financial remedy.
+If you have been injured in a rear-end collision that was someone else’s fault, Clearwater, FL rear-end collision lawyer Wendy Palumbo can help.

-Contact us online or calltoday for a free consultation to learn how our Florida auto accident lawyers can help you.
+Contact us online or calltoday for a free consultation to learn how our Pasco County auto accident lawyers can help you.

 Common Causes of Rear-End Accidents in Florida

 Most rear-end collisions happen at low speed.
 That doesn’t stop devastating and even life-threatening injuries from occurring.

 Here are some of the most common causes of rear-end collisions in Florida:

 - Aggressive driving,